Sedictt/LiBrowse/README.md

 ## 🆘 Support

-For support or questions about the PLV BookSwap platform:
+For support or questions about the LiBrowse platform:
 1. Check the troubleshooting section below
 2. Review the API documentation
 3. Contact the development team